|

 "Tulsi" means "the incomparable one" and holy basil is one of the most revered herbs in India.
 It is a rasayana herb, often used to calm, but it has the same high eugenol content of famous analgesics.
 Tulsi may therefore be a COX-2 inhibitor.
 It has also been found to lower blood sugar and cholesterol.

-Contains: 1:4 extract of Ocinum sanctum leaf & flower in distilled water, organic grain alcohol, and pure vegetable glycerin.
+Contains: 1:4 extract of organically grown Ocimum sanctum leaf & flower in Distilled Water, Organic Alcohol, and Vegetable Glycerin.

 $